Careers, courses and degree options for teachers aspiring to be leaders

 Pre-Enrollment Checklist for Education Administration Programs

 There are a few things prospective students might want to consider when choosing education administration degree programs.
-Among them:
+Among them are the following:

 Program prerequisites oStudents should review all education administration program requirements, including prerequisites for specific concentrations, before enrolling.
 Having the right credentials, work experience and educational background ensures students are in a program that matches their career goals, skills and knowledge.